If You Have Been Taken Advantage of by Someone in Your Life, Our Team Wants to Help.

 Many victims of abuse have been violated by someone who was a trusted authority.
-When leaders take advantage of those they are supposed to care for, they are betraying everyone’s trust.
-Often, other leaders in the organization receive reports of the abuse and brush them aside.
-When organizations close in to protect themselves, this is known as institutional abuse.
+When coaches, teachers, counselors, or other adults take advantage of those they should care for, they are betraying everyone’s trust.
+And all too often, leaders in the organization or institution receive reports of sexual abuse and brush them aside.
+When organizations close ranks to protect themselves, this is known as institutional abuse.

-Though most people are aware of 1 or 2 big sex abuse scandals linked to prominent groups, this type of mistreatment is widespread.
-Abusers may be a part of:
+You are probably aware of one or two recent big sex abuse scandals linked to prominent groups, however, know that this type of mistreatment is widespread.
+Sexual abusers may be a part of:

 - Religious groups or ministries